Chinese people in the New York metropolitan area: Languages

 For much of the overall history of the Chinese community in New York City, Taishanese was the dominant Chinese variety.
 After 1965, an influx of immigrants from Hong Kong made Cantonese the dominant dialect for the next three decades.

-Later on, during the 1970s–80s, Mandarin and Fuzhou-speaking immigrants began to arrive into New York City.
-Taiwanese were settling into Flushing, Queens when it was still predominantly European American, while Fuzhou immigrants were settling in Manhattan's then very Cantonese-dominated Chinatown.
-The Taiwanese and Fuzhou people were the earliest significant numbers of Chinese immigrants to arrive into New York who spoke Mandarin but not Cantonese, although many spoke their regional Chinese dialects as well.
+Later on, during the 1970s–80s, Mandarin- and Fuzhou-speaking immigrants began to arrive in New York City.
+Taiwanese immigrants were settling in Flushing, Queens, when it was still predominantly European American, while Fuzhou immigrants were settling in Manhattan's then very Cantonese-dominated Chinatown.
+The Taiwanese and Fuzhou people were the earliest significant numbers of Chinese immigrants to arrive in New York who spoke Mandarin but not Cantonese, although many spoke their regional Chinese dialects as well.

-Since the mid-1990s, an influx of immigrants from various parts of mainland China has resulted in the increased influence of Mandarin in the Chinese-speaking world, with Chinese parents often having their children learn it regardless of their own linguistic background, and Mandarin has been in the process of becoming the dominant lingua franca among the Chinese population of New York City.
+Since the mid-1990s, an influx of immigrants from various parts of mainland China has increased the influence of Mandarin in the Chinese-speaking world.
+Chinese parents often have their children learn Mandarin, regardless of their own linguistic background, and Mandarin is becoming the dominant lingua franca among the Chinese population in New York City.
 In the Manhattan Chinatown, many newer immigrants who speak Mandarin live around East Broadway, while Chinatowns in Brooklyn and Queens have also witnessed influxes of Mandarin-speaking Chinese immigrants, as well as Min Chinese and Southern Min speakers.